Sanity Simulations for Saliency Methods: Methods

 \section{Methods}

-We now introduce \NAME{}, a synthetic evaluation framework where several types of ground-truth model reasoning, ranging from simple to complex, are generated to test saliency methods' ability to recover them.
-We first describe several types of model reasoning that are motivated by real-world examples and then captured in \NAME{}'s synthetic family of datasets called \texttt{TextBox} (Section~\ref{sec:types_of_reasoning}).
-In Section~\ref{sec:generating} we explain how the ground-truth model reasoning is generated in \NAME{} with \texttt{TextBox} and describe the particular model reasoning settings we focus on in our experimental evaluation.
+\NAME{} is a synthetic evaluation benchmark where several types of ground-truth model reasoning, ranging from simple to complex, are generated to test a saliency method's ability to recover them.
+We first describe several types of model reasoning that are motivated by real-world examples and then captured in \NAME{}'s synthetic family of datasets called \texttt{TextBox}.
+We then explain the data generation and training process in \NAME{} with \texttt{TextBox}.
+Additional details are in Appendix \ref{sec:appdx_training}.